pavelsof/ipatok/README.rst

 - ``strict``: if set to ``True``, the function ensures that ``string`` complies to the IPA spec (`the 2015 revision`_); a ``ValueError`` is raised if it does not.
-If set to ``False`` (the default), the role of non-IPA characters is guessed based on their Unicode category.
+If set to ``False`` (the default), the role of non-IPA characters is guessed based on their Unicode category (cf. the pitfalls section below).
 - ``replace``: if set to ``True``, the function replaces some common substitutes with their IPA-compliant counterparts, e.g. ``g → ɡ``, ``ɫ → l̴``, ``ʦ → t͡s``.
 Refer to ``ipatok/data/replacements.tsv`` for a full list.
 If